maratai/crashhawk-cyberdeck/build_guide.md

 ## the regular power supply with USB-C cable bit
 I don't think you need a special one, but check the rpi 4B's power etc requirements.
-The rpi 4B receives direct power over USB-C. I inherited this too from my husband's coworker.
+The rpi 4B receives direct power over USB-C. I inherited this from my husband's coworker.
 About $5 to $10 USD.

 ## the smol keyboard bit
 [Serounder 2.4GHz Touchpad Keyboard,A8 Mini Rechargeable Keyboard](https://www.amazon.com/dp/B07S7BQMRY)

 About $20 USD.
-The rpi 4B is also happy to talk to a fuller size 2.4GHz wireless keyboard or, over USB-A, to a regular wired keyboard.
+The rpi 4B is happy to talk to a fuller size 2.4GHz wireless keyboard or, over USB-A, to a regular wired keyboard.
 I *think* this touchpad keyboard is intended for GAMING console use.
 I normally can't stand ortholinear keyboard layouts, but for something